-Having grown up in a family with a strong sense of social justice, and studying Philosophy and Social Policy, Jen enjoys working at Elevate for the chance to work on a variety of social issues and to support the nonprofit sector.
+Having grown up in a family with a strong sense of social justice, Jen was called to and has always worked in the nonprofit sector.
+Jen serves as a Senior Director at Elevate for clients of all sizes, budgets, and issue areas.
 Jen is a problem solver and strategic thinker who loves to help her clients find their voice in grant writing to support important programs and progressive action.
-Jen has experience fundraising in higher education, out-of-school time programming, arts education, human and social services, immigration, health, environmental education and conservation, and international development.
+Jen has experience fundraising in higher education, early childhood education, out-of-school time programming, the arts, human and social services, immigration, health/disease, environmental education and conservation, and international development.

-Prior to joining Elevate, Jen worked for over a decade for the Bringing Theory to Practice project, a national initiative in higher education focused on civic engagement and well-being, and also consulted for a small international nonprofit focused on women and children’s education and empowerment in Jordan and Palestine.
+Before joining Elevate, Jen worked for over a decade for the Bringing Theory to Practice project, a national initiative in higher education focused on student civic engagement and well-being, and consulted for a small international nonprofit focused on women and children’s education and empowerment in Jordan and Palestine.

-Jen earned a Master of Public Policy with a concentration in Philosophy and Social Policy, as well as a bachelor’s degree majoring in Psychology and Women’s Studies, both from The George Washington University in Washington, DC.
+Jen earned her Master of Public Policy with a concentration in Philosophy and Social Policy and a Bachelor’s degree majoring in Psychology and Women’s Studies, both from The George Washington University in Washington, DC.
 She also has a Certificate in Executive Nonprofit Management from Georgetown University.

 Sit on the steps of the Lincoln at midnight.